rahulhaque/dumpon/README.md

 # Dumpon 🗑️ Go HTTP Request Dump Server

-**Dumpon** is a simple HTTP server designed to dump information about incoming HTTP requests written in Go.
-It prints details such as request URL, method, headers, parameters, body and file uploads to the console.
+**Dumpon** is a simple HTTP request dump server written in Go.
+It listens for  prints details such as request URL, method, headers, parameters, body and file uploads to the console.

 ## Notes